 Our Celtic Faire is a fun, family-oriented festival, celebrating our patron Saint Andrew, Celtic spirituality, and the heritage of the 60 parish families who have roots in Scotland, Ireland, and Wales.
-This year’s Faire will take place on Saturday and Sunday, October 19 and 20, 2019.
-The Celtic Faire's spirituality seminar will be held at 3:30 p.m. on Sunday.
-The speaker for 2019 will be Dr. Kirk Webb of Seattle.
+Unfortunately, this year’s Faire has been cancelled because of the Covid pandemic.
 Admission to the Faire is free.

 Our entire church building is transformed each year into a festive Celtic village with a Bake Shoppe, Tea Room, and a marketplace where wares for sale include leather items, Celtic jewelry and gifts, quilted and handmade items, and knitted and woven goods.

 A Ceilidh—or Celtic talent show—is a big draw with Celtic bands, dancers, bagpipers, and storytellers performing on two stages.
 A member of our congregation demonstrates spinning and weaving and offers her creations for sale.
 An ongoing highlight of the Faire is our Vintage Jewelry booth, where all sorts of wonderful finds are offered at bargain prices.
 There are also activities and games specifically intended for children, and they love to take part!

 Several seatings of High Tea are offered.
 Our Bake Shoppe offers such delights as shortbread and oatcakes.
 Hungry for something more substantial?
 Our Lunch Shoppe, on the lower level, serves Shepherd’s Pie, Ploughman’s Lunch, and hotdogs for those interested in simpler fare.